achekry/-Elsevier-SoftwareX-pyDEMATEL/README.md

 ## Usage
 To start using `pyDEMATEL`, follow these steps:

-[Step 1: Detailed description of the step]
-[Step 2: Detailed description of the step]
-[Step 3: Detailed description of the step]
+- **Step 1**:  Enter the number of experts and the number of factors.
+- **Step 2**:  Provide the names of experts and factors.
+- **Step 3**:  Enter the evaluation matrix for each expert.
+- **Step 1**:  Generate the results.

 ###Example
-**Here is an example of how to use the graphical interface of the software:**
+**Here is an example of how to use the graphical interface of the software**:

-remplir a partir de l exemple illustratif????
+Use the following code to execute the graphical interface of the `pyDEMATEL` software.

 ```sh
 from pyDEMATEL import DEMATELWindow
 app = DEMATELWindow.DEMATELWindow()
 app.window.mainloop()
 ```

-**Here is an example demonstrating how to use the FuzzyDEMATELSolver package, which implements the FuzzyDEMATEL method:**
+**Here is an example demonstrating how to use the FuzzyDEMATELSolver package, which implements the FuzzyDEMATEL method**:
 ```sh
 from pyDEMATEL import FuzzyDEMATELSolver
 ```